jamiebrynes7/obsidian-todoist-plugin/README.md

 2. 'Add Todoist task'

    This command opens up a modal for creating a task in Todoist.
-You can set the project/section, labels, and due date through this modal.
+You can set the project/section, labels, priority, and due date through this modal.
 Any text selected when this command is executed will be pulled for the task content.

 3. 'Add Todoist task with the current page'